Hot Sauce Recipes: Ultimate Guide to Spice Up Your Dishes

 Choosing Your Peppers

-• Jalapeño: Mild to medium heat with a fresh, green flavor.
+• Jalapeño: A classic choice with mild to medium heat and a fresh, crisp flavor.

 Sourcing Ingredients